shotover/shotover-proxy/docs/transforms/transforms.md

 A transform that wraps each redis command in a lua script that also fetches the key for the operations idletime.
 This is then used to build a last modified timestamp and insert it into a responses timestamp.
 The response from the lua operation is unwrapped and returned to up-chain transforms looking like a normal redis response.

-This is mainly used in conjunction with the `TuneableConsistency` to enable a Cassandra style consistency model within Redis.
+This is mainly used in conjunction with the `ConsistentScatter` to enable a Cassandra style consistency model within Redis.

 No configuration is required for this transform.